Shye0930/Github-Foundations-Doodle/.github/ISSUE_TEMPLATE/secret.md

 ---
-name: "Secret Issue"
+name: Secret Issue
 about: Submit a secret
 title: ''
-labels: secret
+labels: ''
 assignees: ''

 ---